aliason/fertility-rates/README.md

 ## Problem Statement
 Over the last 50 years, the global fertility rate has halved.
 Modernization and technological advancements were coupled with a stark decline in fertility rates, while population growth surged.
 This rapid growth was expected to plateau as fertility rates – measured as the average number of children per woman – continued to decline.
 As of 2021, the global fertility rate is 1.66 and falling.

 Current perspectives attribute this decline to factors such as women’s social mobility, economic stability, and improvements in child well-being.
-This project seeks to explore the following questions:
+This project seeks to explore:
 * Which factors most predict a country’s fertility rate?
 * How do upward mobility, economic prosperity, and child well-being impact fertility rates?
 * Which of these explanations are the most probable?